 Patrick Haymore, Granite Falls Middle School Director of Bands

 Patrick Haymore is the Director of Bands at Granite Falls Middle School.
 He is a 2003 graduate of Appalachian State University and has a Bachelor of Music in Music Education.
-He is currently in his fourteenth year of teaching and his first year at Granite Falls.
+He is currently in his 17th year of teaching and his first year at Granite Falls.
 He started in band in the sixth grade at Central Middle School in Dobson, North Carolina.
 After a few months on trumpet, he quickly switched to tuba and never looked back!

 Mr. Haymore is an avid runner and cyclist.
 He fell in love with distance running in high school and have kept it up over the years.
 This is his first year as GFMS girls' track and field coach.

 Mr. Haymore's Classroom Mission - The mission of the Granite Falls Middle School Band Program is to provide students with an enriching musical experience: to facilitate students in developing a level of musical growth that will enhance their quality of life and enable them to become lifelong advocates of music.

 Rich McKercher has been writing drill, developing the visual design package, marching instructor and actively helping the bands of South Caldwell for 18 years.
 A 1996 graduate of Appalachian State University, Rich taught mathematics at Polk Central School in Mills Spring, NC and Graham Middle School in Graham, NC before coming to South Caldwell High School in 2002.
 Teaching courses from Pre-Algebra through Advanced Functions and Discrete Math, he spends most of his time teaching in the Freshman Academy where he enjoys working with a team of teachers to help 9th graders transition into the social, extra-curricular, and rigors of high school academics.
 He earned his National Board Certification in Secondary Mathematics in 2010.